sebastian-zieba/PACMAN/docs/source/pcf.rst

 The directory where you want PACMAN to run and save data to.
 If you downloaded or cloned the GitHub repository it includes a pacman_run_files directory.
-These three files can also be downloaded under this link: `Download here <https://downgit.github.io/#/home?url=https://github.com/sebastian-zieba/PACMAN/tree/master/pacman/pacman_run_files>`_.
+These three files can also be downloaded under this link: `Download here <https://downgit.github.io/#/home?url=https://github.com/sebastian-zieba/PACMAN/tree/master/src/pacman/pacman_run_files>`_.
-You have to copy these files into your run directory.
+These files should be copied into the user's ``pacman_run_files`` directory.
 It should include three files:
  - run_pacman.py: The run script
  - obs_par.pcf: The pcf file